RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 If the user specified a structured directory, we look for directories specifically named `api900` and/or `api1000` either as part of the input directory or within the input directory.
-Next, we read through the sub-directories of the api directory, which are organized by year, month, day and for api1000 data, by hour as well.
+Next, we read through the sub-directories of the api directory, which are organized by year, month, and day.
+For api1000 data there is another sub-directory for hour.

 If the user specified an unstructured directory, we are looking at all files within the input directory.